andreweryan/haversine/README.md

-# GeoDist: Manual implementation of the Haversine (great-circle) distance between two geospatial coordinates
+# Haversine: Manual implementation of the Haversine (great-circle) distance between two geospatial coordinates

 To do:
 - [x] Update README with installation, usage, etc.